bwengerDU/Pewlett-Hackard-Analysis/README.md

 ## Results
 ### Deliverable 1
--A combined 90,398 positions are likely to retire, of which 54.51% are in senior level positions.
+-A combined 90,398 employees are likely to retire.

+-The expected number of retirements is 30.13% of the current total workforce.

+-54.51% of expected retirements are from senior level positions.

 -45,397 junior and senior engineers are expected to retire, 50.22% of total retirements.

 ![alt text](https://github.com/bwengerDU/Pewlett-Hackard-Analysis/blob/main/Deliverable%201%20Reults.png)

 ### Deliverable 2
--

--
+-1,549 employees are qualified for the mentorship program.

+-Qualified employees represent 1.71% of the expected retirement vacancies.

 ![alt text](https://github.com/bwengerDU/Pewlett-Hackard-Analysis/blob/main/Deliverable%202%20Reults.png)